paulskirk53/Observatory-wiki/Computer Control/Dome  Automation.md

 I took four readings, two with a carefully centralised plumb bob hanging down from the top of the dome aperture.
 It coincided nicely with the cross strings.
 The readings need to be averaged.

-Here are the measurements - DO is Dome Origin and Point 'A' is the RA/ DEC intersection.
+Here are the pairs of measurements - DO is Dome Origin and Point 'A' is the RA/ DEC intersection.
 All measurements in mm, but it matters not as long as the same measurement unit is used throughout...

 First pair:
 1. 'A' is 90 North of DO